cybergarage/foreman-doc/dsl.md

 ### SET

-The method sets a new QoS formula.
+The method sets a new QoS formula using a conjunctive normal form, CNF .
+See [QoS Formula](qos_model.md) to know the formula format based on CNF.

 #### Parameters